blixai/docs/about/roadmap.md

  ## Beyond

- Allow the community to develop scripts (have a popularity indicator as well) and easily add them through blix without additional installs.
+ Allow the community to develop scripts (have a popularity indicator as well) and easily add them through Blix without additional installs.
 Have complete synchronicity between backend routes and frontend requests.
 MongoDB or Postgres admin pages, similar to Django's Admin.
 Machine Learning generators/Typescript support